georggr/bda-dpia-research-data/README.md

 Files in this folder include:
 - `interview-questions.pdf` – Interview Questions
-- `raw-data-interviews.csv` – Raw data from the expert interviews
+- `raw-data-interviews.xls` – Raw data from the expert interviews

 ## Purpose of the Repository